Asking LLMs to Verify First is Almost Free Lunch: Proposed Method

-$\bA'$ can be provided by different ways.
-With minimal cost, it can be random (or trivial).
-As we expect VF inherently takes advantage from the verification process and critical thinking, rather than the information gain in $\bA'$.
+With minimal cost, $\bA'$ can be random (or trivial).
+As we expect VF inherently takes advantage from the verification process, rather than the information gain in $\bA'$.
 For problems with simple answer space, where a random answer can be determined with minimal prior knowledge, while being nontrivial to verify, user can provide such an answer as $\bA'$.
-For example, generally $\bA'=1$ for math word problems, and $\bA'=$"\textit{Option B}" for choice problems.
+For example, For instance, a general heuristic is to $\bA'=1$ for math word problems and $\bA'=$"\textit{Option B}" for choice problems.
+The algorithm is described in Algorithm~\ref{alg:1}., and an illustrative case is provided in Figure~\ref{fig:case0}.